 He’s the creator of Starbucks and not only did he make one of the most iconic and loved brands in the world, but he literally defined the culture we live in and invented the very concept of the American coffee shop.
-In my discussion with Howard Schultz, he explained much of his success was because of “heart” decisions like great employee benefits that investors find terrifying.
+In my discussion with Howard Schultz, he explained much of his success was because of “heart” decisions like great employee benefits that investors often find terrifying.

 But Starbucks’ loveable community approach goes far beyond benefits employees see on a page.
-The company has also donated millions on top of millions of dollars in donations to charities across the globe, leading the industry in treating coffee farmers fairly, and the company provided clean water to kids across the globe with their Ethos water project.
+The company has also donated millions on top of millions of dollars in donations to charities across the globe, leads the industry in treating coffee farmers fairly, and the company provided clean water to kids across the globe with their Ethos water project.

 How To “Sell” Great Employee Benefits

-Practically, this comes in the form of sharing your success, sharing the stage and creating opportunities at all levels of the company.
-He genuinely believes people want to trust the company they work for and want to love their job, and providing great employee benefits is one way to show appreciation.
+Practically, this comes in the form of sharing your success, sharing the stage, and creating opportunities at all levels of the company.
+He genuinely believes people want to trust the company they work for and want to love their job.
+Providing great employee benefits is one way to show appreciation.
 The traits Schultz leans upon boil down to love.

-A number of senior people at Starbucks have got off to create their one thing.
+This is the case for Schultz at Starbucks.
+Some of his power leaders have gone on to big things.
 Christine Day, CEO of Lululemon; Annie Young-Scrivner, CEO of Godiva Chocolate and Christine Barone, CEO of True Food Kitchen are all leaders that left the Starbucks nest.

-People like Howard Schultz seem to be experts at the intangible ideas that lead to success down the road.
+Founders like Howard Schultz seem to be experts at the intangible ideas that lead to success down the road.
 But many, including shareholders or board members, would consider his decisions to be illogical ones, especially when considering the costs for their great employee benefits packages.

 True leaders shift perspective from financial pressure, focusing on what is in the companies best long-term interest.
 At times, it means sacrificing short term profit, for long term gain.
 It shouldn’t be a hard sell, but it is.
-Many of Schultz ideas have been unorthodox, especially the great employee benefits Starbucks offers, which were unheard of at the time and still are industry-leading.
+Many of Schultz’ ideas have been unorthodox, especially the great employee benefits Starbucks offers, which were unheard of at the time and still are industry-leading.
 Despite the pressure, the ideas worked.
 They reduced attrition and made superior employees that beat the snot out of the competition.
 Valued employees work hard.

 The price of admission is financial performance.
 But it has worked for Schultz.
 Over 26 years Starbucks has performed significantly better than the S&P.